no1xsyzy/fyp/final.md

 ```

 Members which names like `p_<port name>` means a port.
-The decorator `wants` will mark the function of port to connect to that port as default.
+The decorator "`wants`" will mark the function of port to connect to that port as default.
-`p_build` marks default behaviour in build stage.
+"`p_build`" marks default behaviour in build stage.
 It calls 6 other functions.
 This is for convenience in replacing part of the behaviour.

 ```{.python .numberLines startFrom="138"}